The Yankees are who we thought they were

 Sabathia's only decisions have come in his past two starts, both of which since the Yankees got red-hot.
 Prior to that, he spent one appearance easing back into the fold after missing time with a hip injury.

-The kind of deep pitching the Yankees have mostly received of late has helped save the bullpen, allowing it to be fresh for nights like Tuesday’s.
-When Jordan Montgomery was run from the game in the second inning with an elbow injury, a rested bullpen lasted the remaining eight innings, striking out 13 batters and keeping a very good hitting Astros team off the scoreboard in the process.
+The kind of deep pitching the Yankees have mostly received of late has helped save the bullpen, allowing it to be fresh for nights like Tuesday.
+When Jordan Montgomery was forced from the game after one inning with an elbow injury, a rested bullpen lasted the remaining eight innings, striking out 13 batters and keeping a very good-hitting Astros team off the scoreboard in the process.

 One relief appearance in particular kept the Yankees alive against a top-of-his-game Verlander.